-Take the COM-FSM Entrance Test (COMET) and be placed into a program at the college.
+- ▶ Take the COM-FSM Entrance Test (COMET) and be placed into a program at the college.
 A test fee of \$5.00 will be collected.
-The COMET is administered in November at the state campuses for Spring admission, and in February to March at all high schools and the state campuses for Summer or Fall admission.

-Obtain an Application for Admission from a high school counselor, state campus dean, or at the college's website.
-Complete the Application for Admission.

-Submit or mail completed Application for Admission with the \$10.00 admission fee to:

-Complete the Free Application for Federal Student Aid (FAFSA) or the FAFSA renewal, and mail it to the address indicated.

-Request that all official high school transcripts or GED scores are sent to the COM-FSM Office of Admissions, Records and Retention.
+The COMET is administered in November at the state campuses for Spring admission, and in February to March at all high schools and the state campuses for Summer or Fall admission. - Obtain an Application for Admission from a high school counselor, state campus dean, or at the college's website.
+Complete the Application for Admission. - SSubmit or mail completed Application for Admission with the \$10.00 admission fee to: Office of Admissions, Records and Retention, College of Micronesia-FSM, P.O.
+Box 159, Kolonia, Pohnpei FM 96941. - Complete the Free Application for Federal Student Aid (FAFSA) or the FAFSA renewal, and mail it to the address indicated. - ▶ Request that all official high school transcripts or GED scores are sent to the COM-FSM Office of Admissions, Records and Retention.
 High school seniors should submit a seven-semester transcript.
 College transfer students must also submit official transcripts from all colleges previously attended.